DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience.md

 ## Attend teaching events

 [Teaching events](/events) can also give you an insight into teaching.
-You can find Train to Teach events, online ‘Q and A’ sessions as well as university events.
+You can choose from our Train to Teach events, online Q&A sessions and events run by training providers.

 ## Watch pre-recorded lessons